lunchboxer/article-keeper/static/articles-md/1106A-globetrotting-great-grandparents-ancestors-who-crossed-oceans.md

 1. Why did most immigrants leave their home countries in the 1800s-1900s?

-   a) To find better jobs and opportunities
+   a.
+To find better jobs and opportunities
-   b) To escape harsh weather and geography
+   b.
+To escape harsh weather and geography
-   c) To flee danger and violence
+   c.
+To flee danger and violence
-   d) To travel the world for fun
+   d.
+To travel the world for fun

 2. What made the ocean voyage to America challenging for immigrant families?

-   a) It was extremely expensive.
+   a.
+It was extremely expensive.
-   b) It took 1-3 months in crowded conditions.
+   b.
+It took 1-3 months in crowded conditions.
-   c) They had to build their own ships.
+   c.
+They had to build their own ships.
-   d) There were no officials or inspections at Ellis Island.
+   d.
+There were no officials or inspections at Ellis Island.

 3. Based on the article, what was one way immigrant families adjusted to America?

-   a) Their language skills helped them easily get jobs.
+   a.
+Their language skills helped them easily get jobs.
-   b) They had guidance from relatives already there.
+   b.
+They had guidance from relatives already there.
-   c) Extended families lived together to save money.
+   c.
+Extended families lived together to save money.
-   d) The government provided food, housing and English lessons.
+   d.
+The government provided food, housing and English lessons.

 4. Why did homesteaders head west in covered wagons?

-   a) To find gold
+   a.
+To find gold
-   b) To start a farm
+   b.
+To start a farm
-   c) To map new land
+   c.
+To map new land
-   d) To join Native American tribes
+   d.
+To join Native American tribes

 5. How does the article show that immigrants and pioneers shaped modern families?

-   a) Their globetrotting stories are entertaining.
+   a.
+Their globetrotting stories are entertaining.
-   b) They founded famous companies.
+   b.
+They founded famous companies.
-   c) Their sacrifices provided opportunities for future generations.
+   c.
+Their sacrifices provided opportunities for future generations.
-   d) They traveled the world for fun.
+   d.
+They traveled the world for fun.

 6. What is the main idea of this article?

-   a) America provided a chance for a better life.
+   a.
+America provided a chance for a better life.
-   b) Pioneers had an easy journey traveling west.
+   b.
+Pioneers had an easy journey traveling west.
-   c) Immigrants and homesteaders faced challenges but persevered.
+   c.
+Immigrants and homesteaders faced challenges but persevered.
-   d) Languages confused new immigrants.
+   d.
+Languages confused new immigrants.

 ## Answer Key